Welcome! Buckle your space belts...

 This course always has a long waiting list, and I set this early deadline so I can admit students from the list.
-You will know I have your correct address when you receive an e-mail copy of my welcome letter.
-If I don't have your address, you will be dropped!
+You will know got your e-mail when you receive an e-mail copy of my welcome letter.
+If I don't hear from you, you will be dropped!

 Make sure you have what you need to take this class:

-A computer with a CD-ROM drive with a Java-enabled browser.
-Also, the Adobe reader software version 9 or later.
+a computer with a CD-ROM drive with a Java-enabled browser.
+Also, you should have the free Adobe reader software version 9 or later.

 After February 20, check to make sure your account is activated on Blackboard.
 (Note: I'm hoping to have this available a few days earlier, but it will certainly be up and running by the 20th.
 If it is available earlier, I will send an email message to everyone I can).
 This class will be using the Blackboard learning environment for most things, so you will need to be able to access it.
 Your account name and password will be the same as on Wingspan.
 Check on Wingspan to make sure that the e-mail address listed for you is correct.

 If you are new to distance ed ("DE"), I recommend that you try the Online Orientation at the distance education web site.